 Cutting: You can use a knife, pizza cutter or a roller, to cut multiple pieces at once.
 Feel free to roll and cut all the pieces before you start frying.

-Make sure the oil is hot before frying: You can check the temperature by adding a small piece of dough.
+Oil Temperature: Make sure the oil is hot before frying.
+You can check the temperature by adding a small piece of dough.
 It should quickly rise to the surface of the oil.

 Frying: Fry on medium-low heat to ensure they cook through properly; otherwise, they may be undercooked inside.
 Stir regularly until the exterior reaches a perfect golden brown.
 Then, transfer them to a plate lined with paper towels or in a strainer basket to remove any excess oil and prevent them from becoming soggy.